facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/worker_quality/managing_worker_qualifications.md

 # Managing worker qualifications

-To make qualifying workers easier we prepared UI in [TaskReview app](/docs/guides/how_to_use/review_app/overview/).
+You can easily manage qualification via [TaskReview app](/docs/guides/how_to_use/review_app/overview/) UI.
-How to install and run this application you can find the information in section [Run TaskReview app](/docs/guides/how_to_use/review_app/running/).
+[This section](/docs/guides/how_to_use/review_app/running/) describes how to install and run it.

 # Worker Qualifications

-On the main page in the tab "Worker Qualifications" you can:
+Once TaskReview app has started, on its main page you'll find a "Worker Qualifications" tab.
+There you can:
-- see already granted qualifications to your workers
+- view worker qualifications (i.e. qualifications assigned to your workers)
 - create a new qualification
 - filter and sort worker qualifications
+- edit worker qualification values
-- edit value of granted qualification or revoke this qualification from a worker
+- revoke worker qualification completely
-- open qualification page
+- access single qualification pages
-- open unit page
+- access related task unit pages

 ![Worker Qualifications tab](./screenshots/worker_qualifications_list.png)
 <br/>